- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

-Healthcare in Saudi Arabia is of a high standard.
-Expats will benefit from excellent medical facilities in both the private and public sectors.
-For the most part, they won't need to worry about delays or waiting lists, but having adequate health insurance is a must to cover the costs involved.
+Healthcare in Saudi Arabia is of a high standard and expats will benefit from excellent medical facilities in both the private and public sectors.
+For the most part, patients don't need to worry about delays or waiting lists, but having adequate health insurance is a must to cover the costs involved.

 Hospitals in Saudi Arabia

 There are public, private and military hospitals in Saudi Arabia.
-Most expats use private hospitals and clinics.
-However, their high standards come with a hefty price tag, so expats should make sure they're covered by health insurance.
+Most expats use private hospitals and clinics, but these come with a hefty price tag, so expats should make sure they're well covered by health insurance.